This Ain't the Rosedale Library

 This Ain't the Rosedale Library was an independent bookstore located in Toronto, Ontario.
-Located in the Church and Wellesley neighbourhood for much of its history, the store moved to Kensington Market in May 2008, but closed in June 2010.
+Located for most of its history in the Church and Wellesley neighbourhood, the store moved to Kensington Market in May 2008, but closed in June 2010.
 Its name referred to Rosedale, an affluent neighbourhood of the city.

 It was a general interest bookstore promoting small press publications, nontraditional and experimental fiction, LGBT literature, graphic novels, countercultural nonfiction and one of the largest selections of contemporary poetry in Canada.
 Because both owners were passionate about baseball, the store also had a reputation for its especially deep selection of baseball-related books; as well, the store was known for offering Toronto's largest selection of underground zines.
 The store had a longstanding policy of only carrying books that at least one of the owners or employees had personally read, in order to ensure that the store's values were reflected in its selection of titles.

 The store was opened in 1979 by Charles Huisken, and Daniel Bazuin became co-owner in 1981.
 Originally located on Queen Street East between Church and Jarvis, it moved to its more familiar location near Church and Wellesley by the mid-1980s.

 The bookstore had a rich history of author visits and readings, ranging from William S. Burroughs and Hunter S. Thompson to Alison Bechdel and Sarah Waters.
 Local scene members such as Stuart Ross, Joey Comeau, Leah Lakshmi Piepzna-Samarasinha and Marnie Woodrow made regular appearances to read and teach.
 The bookstore was also part of the "McSweeney's 100", the small selection of independent bookstores that were approved to sell Dave Eggers' literary magazine McSweeney's and his early novels.